Davar Ardalan: My Name is Iran

+AI for Community

+AI for Community: Preserving Culture and Tradition presents artificial intelligence as a bridge between ancestral knowledge and future innovation.
+First introduced at the AI for Good Summit in Geneva, it positions cultural intelligence as a central consideration in the development and governance of AI.
+The text advances the concept of “Cultural AI” and describes applications for documenting, stewarding, and transmitting cultural knowledge.

+By formalizing the idea of Cultural AI, the book has contributed to discussions about the role of artificial intelligence in cultural preservation, community empowerment, and long-term strategic innovation.
+AI practitioner Jigyasa Grover described it as “a cultural framework for computational empathy,” referencing examples including Indigenous Knowledge Graphs and language revitalization pipelines.
+Reviewers noted its accessibility for younger readers and non-technical audiences, and emphasized the practical case studies and its usefulness for communities evaluating the opportunities and risks of adopting AI.

 Education

 Ardalan earned a B.A. in communications and journalism from the University of New Mexico.
 She was born in San Francisco and has also lived and worked in Iran as a television newscaster for IRIB English News.
 Ardalan attended elementary and middle school at Iranzamin International School in Tehran and graduated from Brookline High School in Brookline, Massachusetts.

 Family

 She is a great-granddaughter of Ali-Akbar Davar and is married to John Oliver Smith, an environmental engineer and entrepreneur.
 Ardalan and Smith have raised eight children together and live in the Washington, D.C., metro area.

 Her mother was Laleh Bakhtiar (born Mary Nell Bakhtiar), a renowned Iranian-American scholar, lauded for Islamic spirituality and Quranic critical thinking.
 Bakhtiar authored, translated, edited, and adapted over 150 books including The Sense of Unity with her then-husband Nader Ardalan, and Sufi Expressions of the Mystic Quest.
 One of her proudest accomplishments came in 2007 with her translation of the Quran called The Sublime Quran.
 Ardalan serves as a board member and Director of Data for Bakhtiar's Institute of Traditional Psychoethics and Guidance, and is building a conversational AI based on her mother's work.

-Her father is Nader Ardalan, an architect with a long and distinguished international career in the fields of planning, architecture and historic preservation.
-He is a recognized world leader and expert in the field of environmentally sustainable and culturally relevant design.